How long have you been a 3.5? Or 4.0? Or 4.5 level tennis player?

 I’ve been really focused on practice lately and figuring out how I can use it to improve faster.
 One of the biggest takeaways from observing others while they practice & play is that most people don’t actually think about what they need to change to get better.

 Most people go out and just mindlessly hit balls with no clear objective or goal.

-If you want to actually get better, set clear strategies you’re going to work on each time you step onto the practice court.
+If you want to actually get better at tennis, set clear strategies you’re going to work on each time you step onto the practice court.